Community Grief Services

 Email for more information: [email protected]

-We do not provide individual counselling; if you are interested in this type of support we suggest contacting one of the following organizations or therapists.
+We do not provide clinical counselling or therapy; if you are interested in this type of support we suggest contacting the following organizations or therapists that specialize in grief and bereavement support:

 Daya Counselling Centre